-(a) For the purpose of this Agreement, flextime means the hours worked by an employee, or a group of employees, who are given authority to:

-(1) choose their starting and finishing times; and

-(2) choose their length of workday, providing that no regular daily hours of work exceed ten (10) hours.
-The total regular hours worked shall not exceed seventy (70) hours in a fourteen (14) day averaging period, or by mutual agreement, one hundred and forty (140) hours in a twenty-eight (28) day period, subject to meeting the required annual hours of work in accordance with this Agreement.

-(b) The full-time employee on flextime who has a day of absence, whether with or without pay, will be deemed to be absent for seven (7) hours, providing at least seven (7) hours are required to complete the averaging period.
-If less than seven (7) hours are required to complete the averaging period, such number of hours will be deemed to be hours of absence.
+- (a) For the purpose of this agreement, flextime means the hours worked by an employee, or a group of employees, who are given authority to: - (1) choose their starting and finishing times; and - (2) choose their length of workday, providing that no regular daily hours of work exceed 10 hours.
+The total regular hours worked shall not exceed 70 hours in a 14 day averaging period, or by mutual agreement, 140 hours in a 28 day period, subject to meeting the required annual hours of work in accordance with this agreement. - (b) The full-time employee on flextime who has a day of absence, whether with or without pay, will be deemed to be absent for seven hours, providing at least seven hours are required to complete the averaging period.
+If less than seven hours are required to complete the averaging period, such number of hours will be deemed to be hours of absence. - (c) The Employer will provide the Union annually with a list of all employees working flextime and their schedules.